 Referred to as "crisis intervention" the School strongly encourages student(s) to seek the help of a trusted adult on campus for themselves or a fellow student(s) who has been compromised by the effects of alcohol or drugs.
-If this is done, major disciplinary response will not be invoked.
 Students worried about their own health, or that of their peers, can activate the crisis intervention protocol by:

-- Going to the health centre in person (on their own or with assistance): or. - 2.
+- 1. Going to the health centre in person (on their own or with assistance); or, - 2.
 Contacting the health centre by phone (on their own or with assistance); or, - 3.
 Contacting a staff/faculty member in person or by phone who will bring the student to the health centre.